Christine Ohuruogu: Athletics career

-In 2003, Ohuruogu was a bronze medallist at 400 m at the European Junior Championships.
+In 2003, Ohuruogu was a bronze medallist in 400 m at the European Junior Championships.
 She became the AAA champion in the 400 m in 2004, was a semi-finalist in the 400 m at the Athens Olympics of 2004, also taking part in the 4 × 400 m relay team that finished 4th.
 In the 2005 European Under 23 Championships she took the silver medal, losing individual gold by a hundredth of a second.
 She also won silver in the 4 × 400 m relay.

 After reaching the semi-final at the 400 m at the 2005 World Championships in Athletics she won a bronze medal in the women's 4 × 400 m relay together with Lee McConnell, Donna Fraser and Nicola Sanders.

 Ohuruogu won a gold medal for England in the 400 m at the 2006 Commonwealth Games in a personal best time of 50.28 seconds, beating favourite Tonique Williams-Darling in both the semi-final and the final.

 She was banned for a year for missing three out-of-competition drug tests; one in October 2005 and then a further two in June 2006.

 Within 24 days of the end of her year-long competition suspension she returned to win the gold medal at the 2007 World Championships in Osaka.
 Fellow British athlete, Nicola Sanders won silver with Novlene Williams of Jamaica third.
 Ohuruogu won all three of her individual races at the world championships – her heat, her semi-final and the final.